mixpanel/docs/pages/docs/features/sessions.md

 #### Estimating Ideal Session Length

-Use your [Time to Convert Chart in Funnels](/docs/reports/funnels#time-to-convert) to help determine an appropriate session timeout period that aligns with your users’ behavior.
+Use your [Time to Convert Chart in Funnels](/docs/reports/funnels#time-to-convert) to help determine an appropriate session timeout period that aligns with your users' behavior.

 ![image](https://github.com/mixpanel/docs/assets/2077899/44f40194-1aff-493b-828e-f9a1c750ac03)